Onuachu dedicates first brace of the season against Mechelen to Genk fans | Goal.com

 Onuachu dedicates first brace of the season against Mechelen to Genk fans

-Paul Onuachu has dedicated his first brace of the season for Genk in their 3-1 victory over Mechelen in Sunday’s Belgian First Division A game to the fans and his team.
+Paul Onuachu has dedicated his first brace of the season for Genk in their 3-1 victory over Mechelen in Sunday’s Belgian First Division A game to the fans.

-The 26-year-old delivered eye-catching performances at Luminus Arena, helping his side clinch their first win of the 2020-21 campaign.
+The 26-year-old delivered an eye-catching performance at Luminus Arena, helping his side clinch their first win of the 2020-21 campaign.

 The forward inspired Hannes Wolf’s men to a comeback victory, cancelling out Kerim Mrabti’s opener with his brilliant effort in the 10th minute.